Jordanjt4/Skullpanda-Website-Redesign/README.md

-I re-imagined the Skullpanda Website main page to practice React.

-This is a passion project at most (I had an itch to design with reds and gradients!), but I learned about React components, responsive design, and is CSS heavy.
+I re-imagined the Skullpanda Website main page with React.
+This is a passion project at most, where I practiced design, color, and responsive design.

-I also learned how complex the relationship between design and implementation is.
-Pretty elements and features don’t always translate well in coding.

 This project’s “complex” features are the parallax clouds that fade in upon scrolling and image carousels.